l2beat/native-rollups/src/l1_anchoring.md

 ) external whenTypeNotPaused(PauseType.GENERAL) onlyRole(L1_L2_MESSAGE_SETTER_ROLE)
 ```

 The permissioned relayer is supposed to only relay rolling hashes that are associated with L1 blocks that are finalized.
-On L1, a wrapper around the STF checks that the "rolling hash" being relayed is correct, otherwise proof verificatoin fails.
+On L1, a wrapper around the STF checks that the "rolling hash" being relayed is correct, otherwise proof verification fails.
 Since anchoring is done through regular transactions, the function is permissioned, otherwise any user could send a transaction with an invalid rolling hash, which would be accepted by the L2 but rejected during settlement.
 In other words, blocks containing invalid anchor transactions are not considered no-ops.

 ### Taiko
 [[docs](https://github.com/taikoxyz/taiko-mono/blob/a36f99f1e820e52e12f97f804837c2828e941a41/packages/protocol/docs/how_taiko_proves_blocks.md#anchor-transactions)] An `anchorV3` function is implemented in the `TaikoAnchor` contract which allows a `GOLDEN_TOUCH_ADDRESS` to relay an L1 state root to L2.
 The private key of the `GOLDEN_TOUCH_ADDRESS` is publicly known, but the node guarantees that the first transaction is always an anchor transaction, and that other transactions present in the block revert.